Poonch (town): Climate

-Poonch has a humid subtropical climate (Köppen Cfa), much cooler than what is found in much of the rest of India, due to its moderately high elevation and northerly position.
-Winters are cool, with daytime a January average of 2.5 °C (36.5 °F), and temperatures below freezing at night.
-Summers are short and usually pleasant.
-The summer temperature generally does not rise above 31 °C. Winters are cool and characterized by rainfall due to western disturbances.
-Snowfall is quite common during the months of January and February.
+Poonch has a humid subtropical climate (Köppen Cfa), which is much cooler than much of the rest of India due to its moderately high elevation and northerly position.
+Winters are cool, with January daytime temperatures averaging 2.5 °C (36.5 °F) and nighttime temperatures falling below freezing.
+Summers are short and generally pleasant, with temperatures rarely exceeding 31 °C. Winters are marked by rainfall due to western disturbances, and snowfall is quite common in January and February.

 The Pir Panjal range of mountains separates the Poonch Valley from the Kashmir Valley.
 With the completion of the Mughal Road in 2010, via the Pir Panjal Pass, there is now a direct road link between the two areas.